The Journey Out: Women Who Escaped a Polygamist Mormon Cult Share Their Story

 While Warren Jeffs was on the lam, Lynette says, his henchmen secreted her away into several so-called "houses of hiding" across the country: in Las Vegas, South Dakota, Wyoming, Texas, Colorado, Utah, and Arizona.
 Ultimately, after Jeffs was arrested and put in jail, Lynette was placed in solitary confinement, in a trailer in Colorado City, Arizona, where her older brother acted as jailer, nailing shut her windows and inverting the doorknob.
-Lynette crawled barefoot out of the trailer window, which she had unscrewed and pried off its tracks, in a desperate escape that was that referred to her simply as Jeffs's barefoot wife.
+Lynette crawled barefoot out of the trailer window, which she had unscrewed and pried off its tracks, in a desperate escape that was documented by news outlets that referred to her simply as Jeffs's barefoot wife.
 Lynette told Broadly that she ran in broad daylight across Uzona Avenue to the Hildale, Utah, home of a trustworthy man who had recently left the church.
 There, they discussed what to do, ultimately deciding to call a woman named Kristyn Decker, who left the FLDS at 50 and now assists other young women fleeing polygamy through the Sound Choices Coalition.

 "The day after I escaped, police went door-to-door through the town with flyers," that featured a picture of Lynette's face, she told Broadly.
 But by then, Lynette was fifty miles away in New Harmony, Utah, at Kristyn's home.
 Within months, Kristyn adopted Lynette, who now goes by the name Brielle Decker and calls Kristyn "mom".